Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 Best Wood for a Vise Jaw

-If you’ve made the (wise) decision to go with either a jawless face vise or a larger flat jawed open vise you’ll need wood to protect your projects.
+If you’ve made the (wise) decision to go with either a jawless face vise or a large flat-jawed open vise, you’ll need wood to protect your projects.

 So what wood is best for a wood jaw vise?
 Well, consider these options:

-• If your projects will be softwoods like 2×4 or other dimensioned lumber than go with a sapless cut of quality pine.
+• If your projects are softwoods like 2×4 or other dimensioned lumber, go with a sapless cut of quality pine.

-• Last, if you want a softer surface yet you can look at either contact cementing a felt or mar-free rubber.
+• Last, if you want a softer surface, you can look at contact cementing a felt or mar-free rubber.

 Safety Considerations

 Well, this shouldn’t be an issue.
 But, a wood vise must be mounted securely into your workbench.
-Needless to say, if you put a 100-pound cabinet on it you’ll need a bench made to hold that weight.
-And screws installed securely.
+Needless to say, if you put a 100-pound cabinet on it, you’ll need a bench made to hold that weight.
+And screws are installed securely.

-Not sure on screws?
+Not sure about screws?
 It’s also OK to recess a lag bolt for that extra security.

 Wood Vise Installation Tips